hackforla/internship/.github/ISSUE_TEMPLATE/design--add-microsite-url-to-design-system-in-figma.md

 ---
-name: 'Design System: Add Microsite [COMPONTENT NAME] URL to Figma'
+name: 'Design: Add Microsite URL to Design System in Figma'
 about: helps you structure your template issue to be consistent with our other template issues in for adding the Microsite URL to Figma
 title: 'TWE: Template Issue: Design System: Add Microsite to URL to Figma'